illudium/illudium.github.io/_posts/2024-02-09-advanced-macos-commandline-network-management.md

 ## macOS and advanced network commands for managing DNS settings

-While MDM is unequivocally a must for managing macOS at (really any) scale, there are times when the core capabilities of MDM won't meed our needs, and a custom scripted approach is needed.
+While MDM is unequivocally a must for managing macOS at (really any) scale, there are times when the core capabilities of MDM won't meed our needs, and a custom scripted approach is required.

 ### Commands for determining the active network interface and working with DNS server settings: